mikereidnz/pycf/README.rst

   python setup.py install --prefix=/path/to/dir

-Note that this defaults to linking against the lp64 interface, parallel threading and OpenMPI support.
+Note that this defaults to linking against the lp64 interface, and OpenMP support.
 To adjust these settings, modify the ``MKL_CFLAGS`` variable in ``pycf/cfl/makefile``.
 Furthermore, it is assumed that core libraries are in ``intel/lib/intel64`` and mkl libraries are in ``intel/mkl/lib/intel64/``, where the location of the ``intel`` directory is inferred from the location of icc.

 To build only cfl with icc set the following environment variables prior to running make::